CSS-Electronics/canedge-influxdb-writer/dashboard-writer/aws_lambda_example/README.md

 ### Regarding log file size and InfluxDB account type
 If you're initially testing your setup with a free InfluxDB Cloud starter account, keep in mind that there is a 'write restriction' of 5 MB per 5 minutes.
 This means that if you try to write e.g. 30 MB of data, it will take > 30 minutes.
 This exceeds the AWS Lambda max timeout.
 If you're using AWS Lambda, we recommend that you ensure your log file split size is 2-5 MB and that the data you extract is optimized (i.e. only push relevant signals at relevant resampled frequency).
 Depending on your use case, this will let you set up a basic PoC.

-For 'production setups', we recommend that you either self-host InfluxDB or use a paid InfluxDB Cloud if you intend to utilize AWS Lambda for automation.
+For 'production setups', we recommend self-hosting InfluxDB or using a paid InfluxDB Cloud if you wish to use AWS Lambda function.

-### Use a test bucket before you start
-Before you deploy the AWS Lambda function with your 'main bucket' we recommend to set up an empty test bucket for testing.
-You can then change the bucket you trigger based on once you're ready.

 ---